Razamindset/pawnstar-chess-engine/README.md

 # PawnStar UCI Chess Engine

+**⚠️ Important Notice ⚠️**

+This project is no longer actively maintained or updated in this repository.
+We are in the process of starting anew with a redesigned and improved version and a new repo.

+---

 PawnStar is a UCI chess engine written in C++ that uses the [chess-library](https://github.com/Disservin/chess-library) for board operations and move validation.

 ## Building the Project